Section A: Switching from the Graduate Visa to Skilled Worker Visa

 You’ll also need to nominate key personnel, including an authorising officer, key contact and level 1 user, who will be responsible for the licence.
 The key contact will be the main point of contact with UKVI, whilst the level 1 user will be responsible for the day-to-day management of your licence using the Home Office sponsorship management system (SMS).
 You can appoint optional level 2 users once you’re granted a licence, although they’ll have fewer permissions than a level 1 user.

 The processing times for sponsorship applications is around 8 weeks.
 Once you’ve received notification from UKVI, and assuming your application is successful, you’ll be able to assign Certificates of Sponsorship (CoS) to visa applicants, such as graduate to skilled worker switchers.
+For graduates switching from within the UK, this will be an Undefined CoS.
+Defined CoS are only required for Skilled Worker applicants applying from overseas.

 Section C: Applying for a Skilled Worker Visa